manheim/terraform-pipeline/docs/TerraformEnvironmentStageShellHookPlugin.md

 ## [TerraformEnvironmentStageShellHookPlugin](../src/TerraformEnvironmentStageShellHookPlugin.groovy)

+**Note:** This plugin is intended as a limited proof-of-concept of a hook system.
+It (and its unweildy long name) is intended to be replaced at some point in the future with a more flexible and generic, non-TerraformEnvironmentStage-specific hook system.

 This plugin allows inserting shell script hooks at various points in the TerraformEnvironmentStage execution.
 Please see the [TerraformEnvironmentStage source code](../src/TerraformEnvironmentStage.groovy) for a list of the supported hook points.
 At this time, they are:

 * ``TerraformEnvironmentStage.ALL``